Meet the WWT Flash Lab: Your One-stop Storage Testing Ground

 - Intel Optane NVMe caching

-Other upgrade specifics include the latest generation of UCS M5 blades dedicated to benchmarking and POCs, 2 UCS Chassis dedicated to performance testing, 3 UCS chassis dedicated to POC requests and the new generation of fabric interconnects with the ability to uplink to our new core switches at 400GB.
-These give us the ability to run performance and benchmarking tests per our customers’ requests.
+Other upgrade specifics include the latest generation of UCS M5 blades dedicated to benchmarking and POCs, 2 UCS Chassis dedicated to performance testing, 3 UCS chassis dedicated to POC requests and the new generation of fabric interconnects with the ability to uplink to our new core switches at 400Gbps.
+These capabilities give us the ability to run performance and benchmarking tests per our customers' requests.

 Let WWT help you determine the best flash storage solution for your organization's needs.
 WWT experts will be happy to guide you through the different vendor options so you can make the best decision for your environment.